William3Johnson/handbook.status.im/src/finance/expense-reimbursements.md

 ### Account setup

 You'll need to head to the [Expensify](https://www.expensify.com/) web or download the mobile app and sign in using your Status email to get started.
-Please input your full name as it appears in your Bamboo profile when setting up your Expensify account.
+Please input your full name as it appears in your BambooHR profile when setting up your Expensify account.

 ![expensify-login](/src/images/expensify-login.png/)